Published on March 10, 2021

 Thursday, March 4, 2021

-Listen to Orthopedic physician Dr. Sylvester Youlo, with the Phelps Health Medical Group, talk about knee pain after a knee injury.
+Listen to Orthopedic Physician Sylvester Youlo, MD, with Phelps Health, talk about knee pain after a knee injury.

 Being mindful of your body movements and avoiding jarring or twisting motions can help you prevent injury.
 If you do become injured, seek treatment immediately with one of our orthopedic providers at Phelps Health.